graphcore/poptorch/docs/user_guide/intro.rst

 * PopTorch follows PopART's data batching semantics.
 By default this means you will just pass in data of the normal batch size.
 However, there are a number of options provided in PopTorch which will enable more efficient data loading.
-See :numref:`efficient_data_batching` for more information.
+See :ref:`efficient_data_batching` for more information.